FORTY-FIFTH DAY (CONTINUED) --- THURSDAY, APRIL 17, 2025

 SPEAKER: The resolutions on the resolution calendar are adopted by a special procedure, and they're adopted by a single motion.

 HARRISON: I don't know where that would be found.
-Can you tell me what rule number, section, and subsection provides for that prohibition?
+Can you tell me what rule number, section, and subsection provide for that prohibition?

 SPEAKER: Rule 6, Section 12.